DipankarHalder/complete-javascript-with-es6/03-default-parameters.md

 multiply(5);        // Output - 5
 ```

-It's a great feature With ES5/ES6 called Default Parameters, where the function body are no longer required.
-Now, We can assign the default value with parameters in function head.
+It's a great feature With **ES5/ES6 called Default Parameters**, where the function body are no longer required.
+Now, We can **assign the default value with parameters in function head**.
 The code mentioned below:

 ```javascript
 function multiply(a, b = 1) {